smartcontractkit/aptos-starter-kit/README.md

-# CCIP on Aptos Starter Kit
+# Aptos Starter Kit

+A starter kit for working with Chainlink Data Feeds and CCIP.

 ## Prerequisites